LorenzoLeonardo/curl-http-client/README.md

 # curl-http-client

-This is a wrapper for Easy2 from curl-rust crate for ergonomic use and able to perform asynchronously using async-curl crate that uses an actor model (Message passing) to achieve a non-blocking I/O.
+This is a wrapper for Easy2 from curl-rust crate for ergonomic use and is able to perform asynchronously using async-curl crate that uses an actor model (Message passing) to achieve a non-blocking I/O.